s-vdg/s-vdg.github.io/content/event/talk-structure-based-dimension-reduction-in-network-dynamical-systems/index.md

   polynomial admissible maps.
 This contrasts sharply with classical networks, where cluster synchronization arises linearly; here, it emerges as a higher-order, nonlinear phenomenon.
-This nonlinear nature gives rise to a novel type of ``reluctant'' synchrony-breaking bifurcation, in which a high-order tangency of the solution branch to a non-robust synchrony space causes previously synchronous nodes to separate exceptionally slowly.
+This nonlinear nature gives rise to a novel type of "reluctant" synchrony-breaking bifurcation, in which a high-order tangency of the solution branch to a non-robust synchrony space causes previously synchronous nodes to separate exceptionally slowly.
 location: Prague University of Economics and Business, Prague, CZ